Find out about the IPv6 transition

 The Internet is in the midst of a transition, one that you may not even have been aware was occurring.
 All of the devices and applications connected to the Internet need a number, called an Internet Protocol (IP) address, to communicate with one another.
 As a result of the Internet’s explosive growth, the unique numbers in the original numbering system, called IP version 4 (IPv4), are running out.
 To ensure that the Internet can continue growing, a new numbering system called IP version 6 (IPv6) is being deployed.

 To make this transition as seamless as possible, the two versions will co-exist for a period of time.
-During the transition, some Internet Service Providers (ISPs), such as Time Warner Cable, will provide both IPv4 and IPv6 addresses to their customers.
+During the transition, some Internet Service Providers (ISPs), such as Spectrum, will provide both IPv4 and IPv6 addresses to their customers.
 This is commonly referred to as “dual-stack” service and will ensure that legacy devices, applications, and content that support only IPv4 will continue to function while IPv6 deployment continues.

 However, as IPv4 address shortages become more acute, the address-sharing methods necessary to continue providing service to legacy IPv4-only devices will result in increased costs and decreased performance for those legacy IPv4-only devices, and the only way to avoid this is to move to IPv6.
 With some advance preparation and education, we can help to make the transition to IPv6 smooth.

-Residential customers who have a TWC-provided WiFi-enabled Internet modem will automatically have IPv6 enabled when it’s available in their service area.
+Residential customers who have a Spectrum-provided WiFi-enabled Internet modem will automatically have IPv6 enabled when it’s available in their service area.
 A reboot of your equipment may be required to fully enable IPv6 in your home network.

-Many residential subscribers who have a TWC-provided cable modem automatically will have IPv6 enabled when it is available in their service area.
+Many residential subscribers who have a Spectrum-provided modem automatically will have IPv6 enabled when it is available in their service area.
 However, to use IPv6 in your home, any equipment that is directly connected to the modem (e.g., a router) must also support IPv6.
 A reboot of your equipment may be required.

 When purchasing new “Internet connected” devices, such as video streaming devices, IP Cameras, sensors, and gaming consoles, you should confirm with the manufacturer that the device is IPv6-capable.